 CPSC 101-4 Computer Programming II

 CHEM 101-3 General Chemistry II

 CHEM 200-3 Physical Chemistry I

 MATH 335-3 Numerical Analysis I

+STAT 371-3 Probability and Statistics for Scientists and

+Engineers

 BSc Honours - Physics

 The Honours Program in Physics offers students a higher level of physics education and physics research experience for proceeding to postgraduate studies in physics or related fields.
 Honours students must complete the program requirements for the BSc degree in Physics (Major in Physics).
 In addition, they must complete PHYS 402 for a minimum of 3 credit hours and submit for approval an undergraduate thesis or research project report under the supervision of a faculty member.